-A parameter of a ConstructorImplementation may be prefixed with a public or private modifier.
+A parameter of a ConstructorImplementation may be prefixed with a public, private, or protected modifier.
 This is called a parameter property declaration and is shorthand for declaring a property with the same name as the parameter and initializing it with the value of the parameter.
 For example, the declaration is equivalent to writing